TheTornAcls/Colossal-Cave/AdventureClaude/CODING_STANDARDS.md

 ## Dependencies and Imports

-- **Minimal using statements**: Only include necessary using directives
+- **Using statements after namespace**: Place using directives after the namespace declaration
 - **System namespaces first**: Order System namespaces before project namespaces
 - **Alphabetical ordering**: Sort using statements alphabetically within each group
+- **Minimal using statements**: Only include necessary using directives

 ## Example File Structure